ome/omero-guide-scripts/docs/walkthrough.rst

 * **Projects** → **Datasets** → **Images**
 * **Screens** → **Plates** → (**Wells** or **Acquisition/Run**) → **Images**

-More details about selecting High-Content-Screening are given in another \
+More details about selecting High-Content-Screening are given \
-section (see :doc:`Selecting High-Content-Screening </extended_description>`).
+elsewhere (see :doc:`Selecting High-Content-Screening </extended_description>`).

-To select which objects to manipulate by batch, the scripts offer four distinct ways.
+The scripts offer 4 ways of selecting the objects to work with.

 Direct selection
 ^^^^^^^^^^^^^^^^
-The first is to simply select the all the desired objects.
+Simply select the all the desired objects.
 Opening the script \
 after selecting the object will prefill the script parameters with the right \
 object type and IDs: